Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ### Debugging

-The NServiceBus Host is a non-trivial piece of software, especially when you include its dependency on TopShelf.
+The NServiceBus Host is a non-trivial piece of software, especially when including its dependency on TopShelf.
 As such the NServiceBus Host can add complexity to debugging issues.
 Taking full control via self hosting allows less layers of abstraction which result in a simpler debugging experience.

 ### Controlling the entry point

-When using the NServiceBus Host the host is calling our code.
+When using the NServiceBus Host the host is calling the endpoint configuration code.
 As such the configuration code and behaviors (such as startup and shutdown) need to plug into very specific APIs.
 For example `IWantCustomLogging`, `IWantCustomInitialization`, `IWantToRunWhenBusStartsAndStops` and `IConfigureLogging`.
-If you invert the scenario, i.e. the developers code calls NServiceBus configuration, then the requirement for these APIs no longer exists.
+If the scenario is inverted, i.e. the developers code calls NServiceBus configuration, then the requirement for these APIs no longer exists.